MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-appsource-submission-validation-trace.md

 ## <a name="versioncountryvalidationcompletedwithfailures"></a>(Version, country-region) validation completed with failures

-Occurs when the validation has completed for a specific version and country, and errors occurred.
+Occurs when the validation has completed for a specific version and country/region, and errors occurred.

 ### General dimensions